teonomia-old-unused/poJson/README.md

 msgstr[0] ""
 msgstr[1] ""
 ```
-This module will not suport files that contains this .po feature
+This module will not suport files that contains this .po feature.
-Below are easy table to know the types of files that this module supports
+Below are an easy table to know the types of files that this module supports

 ## features Implemented: